MAINTAINING A HOME

 Check your cover for valuable items

 Check in with your insurer to ensure you’ve got the right cover for valuable items.
 With a Suncorp Home and Contents Insurance policy, for example, you’ll need to specify the coverage you need for valuable items like artworks, jewellery and watches.
 If you don’t, they’ll be covered to an amount specified by us.
 It’s also worth noting that you’ll need to provide a minimum level of proof of ownership with a claim.
-For more detail, check out pages 65 to 67 of the Product Disclosure Statement.
+For more detail, check out the Product Disclosure Statement.

 Storing your home inventory